 Generative artificial intelligence (GenAI) is a groundbreaking technology that allows work to be developed in substantially shorter time.
 This presents opportunities for government/public sector work, and employees, to provide quality service while minimizing resource strain.
 Initial adoption should prioritize “low-risk, high-efficiency” use cases such as summarization and accessibility services before moving to high-risk or decision-based applications.
 Agencies can expand communication and translation services by offering a chatbot service to answer inquiries instead of direct communication with staff.
 Or analyze dense data findings for scientists which creates time for other pursuits.

-GenAI models typically train their models on large amounts of data, including user inputs.
-This can be an issue for state agencies that handle sensitive or protected information to use these applications.
+GenAI models are typically trained on large amounts of data, including user inputs.
+This can be an issue for state agencies that handle sensitive or protected information to use with these applications.
 Agencies that use GenAI must be mindful of the information that is entered to avoid compromising sensitive or confidential data.
 Additionally, there are systems that may be classified as high-risk due to the consequential decision making or significant impact it may have on individuals.

 The increased use of artificial intelligence technologies has a significant impact on workers.
 AI use in state agencies should enhance, not diminish, the value of human labor.
 Agencies should ensure that workers implementing, managing, or affected by AI systems receive adequate training and resources.
 AI should be deployed to improve job quality and create opportunities for skill development, while keeping workers’ expertise and experience central to decision-making.

+The Washington State Office of Financial Management (OFM) has issued a directive to state agencies to provide six months’ notice to labor organizations of their intent to implement any new GenAI technology that will result in a consequential change in employee wages, hours, or working conditions of any classifications represented by the union.
+The goal of the directive is to ensure that unions have ample time for review of any use of GenAI technologies contemplated by an agency.

 State and local governments should carefully consider the benefits and risks of adopting GenAI, especially when considering scaling to the state level.
 There must be an evaluation of whether such adoption is needed and of the use case, assessment of technology, testing, and transparency of systems.
 It is best practice for high-risk systems to undergo independent auditing and red teaming.
 This allows entities to think proactively about the impacts of technology adoption and foresee potential harm.